AUTHENTIC DESIGN ARTEFACTS

 What P!
 Galerie Does — and Does Not Do

 We do not over-restore.
 A chair that stood for decades in a Chandigarh ministry carries traces: scratches, sun discoloration, wear from hands on the arms.
 This patina is history.
-Removing it erases the object’s biography.
+That are important signs of authenticity.
+Removing it erases the object’s biography and value.

 P!
 Galerie shows Jeanneret in context with related positions.
 Gerrit Rietveld’s work for Utrecht — furniture for social housing and public institutions — shares radical traits.
 Rietveld’s Red-Blue Chair is iconic.